 Performance Tuning

-Climbing shoes are meant to perform.
-Choosing the right shoe can be the difference between sending, and hanging on your rope or sitting on your crashpad wondering how your feet cut so quickly.
+Choosing the right shoe can be the difference between sending, and hanging on your rope or sitting on the mat wondering how your feet cut so quickly.
 If you haven’t already, read our recommendations on sole choice; the sole is the single most important part of the shoe, and has by far the largest effect on performance.

 There is an ever-growing selection of climbing shoes, each boasting its own technology that is marketed as the best thing since sticky rubber.
 Most of these shoes have excellent performance under the right conditions, but every climber is different, every climb is different, and unless you’re one of a few select pro climbers, you can’t work with a climbing shoe company to fine tune a shoe to your specific needs. …or can you?

 We offer a number of options for Performance Tuning.
 Do you crack climb?
 Do a lot of toe hooks, or suffer from toe-drag wear?
 Like heel hooks?
 Read about Performance Tuning options below that can help you tailor a pair of shoes to a specific purpose.
-If you’re an advanced climber pushing grades, working at projects, or entering comps, you’ll want multiple pairs of shoes, each of which is optimized for certain conditions.
+If you’re an advanced climber pushing grades, working at projects, or entering comps, you’ll want multiple pairs of shoes, each of which is optimised for certain conditions.
 The best shoe for techy face climbing is not the best shoe for steep overhangs or for delicate smears and modern style comp boulders.

-+ Sole Concavity (Cups)
+Sole Concavity (cups)

 We can add concavity to your soles to help hook onto footholds; this is particularly helpful on overhanging terrain.
 The one downside is that in very specific situations, concavity can slightly reduce contact area, and therefore friction, during smearing.